Sonotsugipaa/pixnn/README.md

 <p>
-	Pixnn is an OpenGL application that allows the user to draw shapes on a grid, or canvas, by adding blue or red points - one at a time: a neural network will do all the dirty work and draw a
+	Pixnn is an OpenGL application that allows the user to draw shapes on a grid, or canvas, by adding blue or red points: a neural network will do all the dirty work and draw a
 	<i>light blue / orange</i> image based on your inputs... or orange
 	spikes, depending on its mood.